 Getting numerous degrees is all the rage these days but no matter how many you are awarded, one will be missing.
 That is called travel: travelling with an open mind and interacting with the local people.
 If you fail to travel, your thinking will be confined to what you have seen in your home area.
 When you travel, you will see how little you know and how much you have to learn.
-I had an ambition to go to all the continents and interact with the locals and can now say that I have visited all of them, including Australia.
+I had the ambition to go to all the continents and interact with the locals and can now say that I have visited all of them, including Australia.
 The exception was Antarctica.
 This travel was one of my best life investments.

-When I am at times requested to give motivational talks to the youth, I stress some of the points outlined above.
-I advise them to invest in hard work, integrity and honesty rather than taking short cuts.
+When I am at times requested to give motivational talks to the youth, I stress some points outlined above.
+I advise them to invest in hard work, integrity, and honesty rather than taking shortcuts.
 I tell them that education is only which is relevant today can be obsolete in five years.
 They are fortunate that a massive amount of information is available today so there is no excuse for them not to carry on learning.
 They should invest in several skills since most jobs today require people to multitask.
 It may not be easy for them to be employed, but the opportunities for self-employment have never been better, thanks to the internet.
 I am convinced that if a good number of young people take these lessons seriously, our future as a country will be bright.

 Passion is the best medicine in succeeding in whatever you are doing.
-Conservation to me is like a “religion” because I have come to appreciate that human beings, animals, insects, trees and plants and indeed all living things are all interconnected.
+Conservation to me is like a “religion” because I have come to appreciate that human beings, animals, insects, trees, and plants and indeed all living things are all interconnected.
 If one of them becomes extinct because of our reckless use of finite resources in this fragile planet, we shall all become extinct.
 80% of all the food we eat is pollinated by insects.
 Without pollinators, we cannot survive.
-I have also come to realise that the survival of this fragile planet is in the hands of ‘man’-Human beings, for the first time in this Century.
+I have also come to realize that the survival of this fragile planet is in the hands of ‘man’-Human beings, for the first time in this Century.
 We have the power to destroy or to heal mother earth.
 If we destroy this planet, there is no plan B”.

 If you’ve been inspired, guess what!
 That’s just in a nutshell of what the book is all about.
 To order for your own copy of Living on the edge call +254 722 759 515